Changissnz/nu_merchant_principal/README.md

 for pride to inject its influence.
 The concept of situational engineering (an entire section has already been dedicated to the concept) is what pride can do, not independently but as a potent force.
 Sources of perceptual processing are not necessarily stationary.
-Pride as a determinant in the decisions made then place these sources into different spatiotemporal settings.
+Pride, as a determinant, in the decisions made then place these sources into spatiotemporal settings that otherwise would only have occurred through drivers other than pride.